GuismoW/awesome-unity-virtual-production/README.md

 Awesome Tools for Unity Virtual Production

-Prepare your Workstations with this amazing collection of tools for Unity 3D Virtual Production.
+Prepare your Studio Workstation with this amazing collection of tools for Unity 3D Virtual Production.

 ## Unty 3D Video Plugins ##